65ndres/65ndres.github.io/_posts/2024-01-10-create-your-own-blog-for-free-online.markdown

 [Image of the site running]

-### Create first post
+### Create our first post

-To create our first post we need to create a file inside the `_posts` folder with the following pattern: `YYYY-MM-DD-post-title.markdown`.
-This very specific blog post in my repo is named `2024-01-10-create-your-own-blog-for-free.markdown`.
-Now that the file is created we are gonna create our content which we are gonna manage as code written in markdown syntax (Here is a [link](https://markdownguide.offshoot.io/basic-syntax/) with the documentation for it ).
+To create our first post we need to create a file inside the `_posts` folder with the following naming pattern: `YYYY-MM-DD-post-title.markdown`.
+This very specific blog post in my repo is named as `2024-01-10-create-your-own-blog-for-free.markdown`.
+Now that the file is created we are gonna add our content which we are gonna manage as code written in markdown syntax (Here is a [link](https://markdownguide.offshoot.io/basic-syntax/) with the documentation for it ).

 Before getting started with our post we will need to add some metadata at the very top of our file like so: